-(i) If illness or misadventure prevented you from attending an examination, or affected your performance in the examination, it is your right and responsibility to lodge an illness/misadventure appeal.
+- If illness or misadventure prevented you from attending an examination, or affected your performance in the examination, it is your right and responsibility to lodge an illness/misadventure application.

-(ii) Appeal forms and Higher School Certificate Examination Appeals Due to Illness or Misadventure: Information Guide for Students are available from the presiding officer or your principal.
-These documents provide further details of appeal procedures.
+- Application forms and an Information Guide for Students are available from the presiding officer or your principal.
+These documents provide further details of application procedures.
 It is important that you follow the instructions provided.

-(iii) You must retain the acknowledgement slip from the illness/misadventure appeal form signed by the presiding officer or principal.
+- You must retain the acknowledgement slip from the illness/misadventure application form signed by the presiding officer or principal.

-(iv) The illness/misadventure appeals process is designed for cases where, because of illness or misadventure, your performance in an examination is not a good measure of your achievement.
-It does not cover:
+- The illness/misadventure application process is designed for cases where, because of illness or misadventure, your performance in an examination is not a good measure of your achievement.
+It does NOT cover:

 - difficulties in preparation or loss of preparation time